Configuring QMK

 )

-Unless a keyboard is implementing it's own storage of state, there is no need to set anything, by enabling VIA, the defaults are set to use EEPROM memory as above.
-By default, dynamic keymaps are configured to use 4 layers, and the remaining EEPROM memory (up to 1K) is used for macros.
+Unless a keyboard is implementing its own storage of state, there is no need to set anything.
+By enabling VIA, the defaults are set to use EEPROM memory as above.
+By default, dynamic keymaps have 4 layers.
+If your keymap does not specify keycodes for all 4 layers, the rest will be automatically filled in with KC_TRNS